 The Master of Fine Arts degree in Studio Art is composed of 60 semester credit hours of coursework.
-This includes 26 hours in the primary area of studio art specialization, 9 hours of ART 6810 Graduate Seminar, 3 hours of ART 6180 Graduate Critique, 10 hours of classes in allied fields, and 6 hours of art history coursework.
+This includes 26 hours in the primary area of studio art specialization, 9 hours of ART 6810 Graduate Seminar, 3 hours of ART 6815 Graduate Critique, 10 hours of classes in allied fields, and 6 hours of art history coursework.
 A minimum of 6 hours of ART 6975 Final Project is required as preparation for the Final Project and the MFA Exhibition.
 Coursework must be taken for a letter grade (no grade below B- will count for the MFA degree.)
-In order to graduate a B average must be maintained.
-Further explanations of the credit requirements follow; see also the Forms section for a semester-by-semester chronology of activity.
+A "B" average must be maintained to graduate.
+Further explanations of the credit requirements follow; see the Forms section for a semester-by-semester chronology of activity.

 Students normally enroll in 12-15 credit hours each Fall and Spring Semester; some graduate students also take courses during the Summer Term to complete the program in two years.
-Students who have been awarded a graduate assistantship or a teaching assistantship are required to register for a minimum of 9 credit hours.
-The Graduate School's tuition benefit program for a teaching assistantship or graduate assistantship applies only to the first 12 hours of a student's course during the academic year; tuition for the remaining hours, as well as full tuition in the Summer Term, is the obligation of the student; see the TA Handbook.
+Students who have been awarded a teaching assistantship are required to register for a minimum of 9 credit hours.
+The Graduate School's Tuition Benefit Program only covers the first 24 credit hours during the academic year.
+Tuition for the remaining hours, as well as full tuition in the Summer Term, is the obligation of the student; see the TA Handbook.